How to Make Bath Mat Fluffy Again?

 2. Use Cold Water

 Use only cold water to wash your bath mat.
-Hot water can damage the fibers in some materials and cause them to shrink or lose their shape over time.
+Hot water can damage the fibers in some materials and cause them to shrink or lose shape over time.

 3. Brush the Mat